The adidas Sustainability Series

 Now, in just a few days, on October 1st, consumers will finally get to experience a product seven years in the making: Forever Floatride GROW, a plant-based, true performance running shoe, that is one of the most sustainable athletic shoes ever created.

-Forever Floatride GROW is the result of the work of many people, not just me, and we’re very proud of what we’ve accomplished.
+Certified by the US Department of Agriculture, Forever Floatride GROW is the result of the work of many people, not just me, and we’re very proud of what we’ve accomplished.
 But it’s just the beginning.

 Nobody said it would be easy and we have much to learn.
 But I take a great deal of pride in what we’ve accomplished.